rspamd/rspamd.com/doc/tutorials/writing_rules.md

 Rspamd rules fall under three categories:

+0. Connection filters - are executed before a message has been processed (e.g. on a connection stage)
 1. Pre-filters - run before other rules
 2. Filters - run normally
 3. Post-filters - run after all checks